SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Mechanical implants exist as the most common means for an unmutated Human (and possibly some other species of the gamemaster’s devising) to gain Special Abilities.
-Read the “Cybernetics” chapter for details on how to include Special Abilities in your character by replacing an organic part with a mechanical construct.
+Read the "Cybernetics" chapter for details on how to include Special Abilities in your character by replacing an organic part with a mechanical construct.